se-edu/learningresources/contents/data/sql/SQL.md

 One of the benefits (and reasons) for SQL's popularity is that there are free RDBMS software available %%(like MySQL, PostgreSQL and SQLite)%% as well as paid ones %%(like Microsoft SQL Server and Oracle)%% that come with more functionality.

 One such example is MySQL.
-It is free and comes with the official [MySQL Workbench](https://dev.mysql.com/doc/workbench/en/) as well as other third party easy-to-use <tooltip content="Graphical User Interface">GUIs</tooltip>, which are less daunting to new users as compared to a <tooltip content="Command Line Interface">CLI</tooltip>.
+It is free and comes with the official [MySQL Workbench](https://dev.mysql.com/doc/workbench/en/) (shown in Figure 1 above) as well as other third party easy-to-use <tooltip content="Graphical User Interface">GUIs</tooltip>, which are less daunting to new users as compared to a <tooltip content="Command Line Interface">CLI</tooltip>.

 ### Highly Compatible